kwurst/CS-448/Syllabus.md

     3. **Blogging site** &mdash; You will blogging about your sprints and about your readings in <em>Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman</em>
     4.	**Tutorials and articles** &mdash; I will suggest, and you will research on your own, tutorials and articles for you to learn new technologies and techniques we need.

-## ACM Student Membership
-It is *strongly* suggested that you have an <a href="http://www.acm.org/membership/student/" target="_blank">ACM Student Membership</a>.
-An ACM Student Membership costs only $19 and you get access to a <a href="http://www.acm.org/membership/membership/student/benefits" target="_blank">large list of benefits</a>.

-The ACM is the world's largest educational and scientific computing professional society.
-As a soon-to-be professional in computing, you should be a member to keep up-to-date with advancements in the field.
-And it looks great on your resume!

 ## Where Does This Course Lead?
 * Your professional career